actionml/harness-cli/README.md

 # The Harness Control Client

-### **Version 0.5.2-SNAPSHOT, for Harness 0.5.2-SNAPSHOT**

 The Harness Command Line Interface uses a connection to a running Harness Server to perform administrative tasks.

-## Changes

- - **This CLI replaces** the one integrated with Harness in Harness 0.4.0.
- - This CLI **cannot be used to start or stop** Harness, the integrated `harness start` and `harness stop` in the Harness project should work.
- - You must add the `harness-cli` script to your PATH and to be safe it should be before the integrated CLI.
- - **The Harness Python SDK is now included** in this project: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup below.
+**Major Changes:**

+ - `hctl` is the preferred alternative to `harness-cli`.
+Both continue to function.
+This doc uses `harness-cli` but will switch to `hctl` in the next version.

-## Requirements
+# Requirements

  - Python 3: Install so that it is executed with `python3` NOT `python`.
 Check with `which python3` or `python3 -version`
  - A running Harness Server
  - Linux, macOS, or other 'nix version

+ OR

+ - use the harness-cli container published on docker hub [here](https://hub.docker.com/repository/docker/actionml/harness-cli).

-## Setup
+## Installation and Setup

+### Source Installation

 To get the project do a git pull from the `develop` branch of this repo: https://github.com/actionml/harness-cli.git.

 Set your PATH env variable to point to the `harness-cli/harness-cli` directory of this project **AND** make sure it is before the integrated (and deprecated) CLI in `harness/dist/bin` or wherever you install the CLI that comes with the Harness repo.

-### Install the Harness Python SDK
+ 1. Install the Harness Python SDK

  Depending on what OS and version of python3 you may need to install several packages from PyPI (the Python Package Index).
 For this you must first install `python3` and `pip3`

  For Ubuntu 16.04+

   - `sudo apt-get install python3 python3-pip`

-Then with pip3 install:
+ 2. with pip3 install:

   - `pip3 install pytz`
   - `pip3 install datetime`
   - `pip3 install argparse`

-Then install the Harness Python Client SDK:
+ 3. install the Harness Python Client SDK:

   - `cd harness-cli/python-sdk`
   - `python3 setup.py install`

-This will put the SDK in a place any python program should be able to access it. and this is important because the Harness Python CLI uses the SDK.
+ This will put the SDK in a place any python program can access

+### Container Installation

+After [installing Docker](https://docs.docker.com/engine/install/) either Engine or Desktop, proceed to install the `harness-cli` container.

 ### Localhost

 If you are running Harness locally on `http://localhost:9090` no other config is required.
 Once Harness is started, run `harness-cli status` to see where the cli is pointed and to get connection status.